 DETOXIFICATION: Alcohol detoxification is medically supervised withdrawal.
 Medically supervised withdrawal is accomplished by giving a long acting drug that works on the same receptor system as alcohol.
 The drug is given in tapering doses down over a period of a few days to a week.
-The class of drugs called benzodiazepines are used for outpatient detox from alcohol.
-I like to use Librium, as it is a very long acting.
-It continues to taper itself down after the medication is stopped due to it’s long half-life.
-Also, alcohol and Librium are both sedatives, so caution must be used, as combining the two can result in overdose.
+These same receptor blocking drugs can be injected and also implanted for varying lengths of guaranteed sobriety.

 ALCOHOL WITHDRAWAL IS A SERIOUS MEDICAL CONDITION: Alcohol withdrawal should be taken very seriously and treated with caution.
-The first and most important reason for detox is to try and prevent life and limb threatening complications.
+The first and most important reason for detox is to try and prevent life and limb threatening complications like seizures.
 Two life-threatening complications of alcohol withdrawal are grand-mal withdrawal seizures and delirium tremens (“DT’s”).
 Delirium tremens is alcohol withdrawal with hallucinations and unstable vital signs.
 Outpatient medical detox from alcohol is not safe for everyone.
 If you are interested in outpatient detoxification from alcohol, Dr. Locketz will assess your safety for this type of treatment.
 Please note that the first appointment is an evaluation only.
 Medications are never prescribed at the first appointment.
-Please also note that you must stay with a responsible adult friend or family member for the first 24 to 48 hours of your detox.
+Please also note that you must stay with a responsible adult friend or family member during your detox.
 That person will be administering your medication to you.

 STOP OR MODERATE YOUR DRINKING: There are now a different number of medications that are available to help people reduce or stop their drinking.